|

 While

-the frame right behind the sound cam on a new cross member soldered to the
+frame right behind the sound cam on a new cross member soldered to the frame.

-wheel plate is between the brass screw and the C bracket.
-You can adjust the
+plate is between the brass screw and the C bracket.
+You can adjust the pressure

-pressure of the wiper finger on the sound cam from
+of the wiper finger on the sound cam from the bottom

 RS3